A♭ Major

 How to play A♭ major on the piano

 To play the A♭ major chord, first start by finding the root of the chord: A♭.
 To do so, look at the keyboard and focus on the black keys in groups of three.
-The middle black key in that group of three is the A♭.
+The middle black key in that group of three is A♭.

-A♭ major contains the following notes: A♭, C, and E. With your right hand, you'd play the chord with the following fingers:
+A♭ major contains the following notes: A♭, C and E. With your right hand, you'd play the chord with the following fingers:

 E♭ - Fifth finger (5)